Class A, B, C, D, E, and F Drivers’ Licences

 Please note that, if required, retests and subsequent attempts will incur additional charges.

-- Complete and pass a written knowledge test(s) at a DriveTest Centre.
+- Complete and pass a knowledge test(s) at a DriveTest Centre.

-Class G licence holders are allowed to practice in a commercial vehicle before they pass a written test; however, most people take the knowledge test prior to hands-on/in-vehicle learning.
+Class G licence holders are allowed to practice in a commercial vehicle before they pass a knowldege test; however, most people take the knowledge test prior to hands-on/in-vehicle learning.

 The knowledge test for each class of licence typically takes approximately 30 minutes.
 There is no appointment required.
 Knowledge tests are available on a first come, first serve basis.
 To allow sufficient time, it is highly recommended that applicants arrive at least one hour or more prior to office close, especially on Saturdays and school holidays.

-You must successfully complete a road test within one year of completing a written test.
-Otherwise, you will need to write the knowledge test and take the vision test again, including paying the applicable fee.
+You must successfully complete a road test within one year of completing a knowledge test.
+Otherwise, you must complete the vision and knowledge test again, and pay the applicable fee.

 If you are unsuccessful in your knowledge test, you may pay the fee and take the test again.